 - Slideshow from Travel + Leisure: Tips for driving in Europe.

-While understanding the driving laws in Europe, it’s important to have borderless coverage.
+While understanding European traffic laws, it’s important to have borderless coverage.
 In addition to physical damage and third party liability, make sure you are covered against political violence and other catastrophes.
 Clements Worldwide provides comprehensive international car insurance across 170 countries with worldwide liability protection.
 You can easily obtain a quick quote for car insurance.